qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - flagging an email does not send it in my flagged box how do we fix this issue
 - flagged emails not appearing in flagged category
 - assistant needs another section flagged so your flagged emails are easy to find
-- i don't know if this is intentional but if i were to flag an email that is archived there is no flag indication on the mail and i can't view it from the flag section it seems i can only view flagged mail that are in my inbox which is useless to me and viewing the flagged section shows that its connecting to my mailbox and then says the connection is tbsp
+- i don't know if this is intentional but if i were to flag an email that is archived there is no flag indication on the mail and i can't view it from the flag section it seems i can only view flagged mail that are in my inbox which is useless to me and viewing the flagged section shows that its connecting to my mailbox and then says the connection is slow
-- flagging in not synchronized if i flag a message on the phone it is not flagged on other email client not in the tbsp
+- flagging in not synchronized if i flag a message on the phone it is not flagged on other email client not in the server
-- wont let me flag emails within the app or show flagged emails from accounts when i flag them in app they appear in flagged box briefly before disappearing out of tbsp
+- wont let me flag emails within the app or show flagged emails from accounts when i flag them in app they appear in flagged box briefly before disappearing out of box
-- hello your app is great and helps streamline my day it is valuable however i am not able to a flag previously flagged conversations directly from the flagged inbox if i want to a flag a conversation i have to find it in the all messages inbox and a flag from there conversations unplugged from the flagged inbox are immediately re flagged and then reappear in the flagged tbsp the capability to a flag directly from the flagged inbox would be great instead of having to cull through the general tbsp sailor
+- hello your app is great and helps streamline my day it is valuable however i am not able to a flag previously flagged conversations directly from the flagged inbox if i want to a flag a conversation i have to find it in the all messages inbox and a flag from there conversations unplugged from the flagged inbox are immediately re flagged and then reappear in the flagged inbox the capability to a flag directly from the flagged inbox would be great instead of having to cull through the general inbox sailor
-- the flagged section does not display any pinned flagged emails from my icloud tbsp
+- the flagged section does not display any pinned flagged emails from my icloud account
-- flagged emails i can only see some of my flagged emails this is a huge flaw for me i have of flagged emails and only two show tbsp
+- flagged emails i can only see some of my flagged emails this is a huge flaw for me i have of flagged emails and only two show up
-- when flagging an email and moving to archive the flagged section does not show the email in us cd
+- when flagging an email and moving to archive the flagged section does not show the email
 - where is the flagged option so that i can flag my important emails submitted

 ## intent:not_organized_by_thread
 - why are the sent items not organized by thread
 - the functionality organizing by thread is not working i will uninstall this app
 - i don't think organize by thread is working
-- my email is not organizing by threads tbsp i have the setting switched tbsp
+- my email is not organizing by threads  i have the setting switched on
 - can i organize my mail by threads with office of a
 - hello organize thread is not organizing grouping emails together at least not the way the apple mail apps does am i doing something wrong i prefer most other aspects of edison but really want to use the organize thread feature
 - i have selected the option to organize my emails by threads but it is not actually doing so
 - organize by thread feature not working even though the option is selected in settings email in inbox not organized by thread is
-- i does not work feature organize mail by thread all mail shows tbsp
+- does not work feature "organize mail by thread" all mail shows separately
 - my emails are not being organize by thread when selected in the settings
 - your organize by thread does not seem to work in us put
 - i is new to the app and love it but i seem to be having an issue with the organize by thread setting have tried turning off and back on a couple of times yet my messages do not organize by thread please help